tum-vision/mono_dataset_code/README.md

 # Usage: Matlab evaluation code
 Implements Sim(3) alignment of a tracked trajectory to the ground-truth segments, and subsequent computation of the different error values.
 See MatlabEvaluationCode/Example.m for an example, and some documentation regarding the computed values.
 Further, we include example results computed with DSO for all 50 sequences.

+#### 5. License
+The code provided in this repository is licensed under the BSD license.